lms vs elearning

 Blog Sidebar Form

 Sit back and relax.
-In this article, we’ll compare eLearning platforms with LMS platforms.
-And after reading this, you’ll be able to understand which is the right way to host your online courses.
+In this article, we’ll compare eLearning platforms with LMS platforms and tell you which is the right way to host your online courses.

-An LMS is a web application or software that allows its users to create, design, and host their course content on their own website.
+• An LMS allows users to create, design, and host their course content on their own website.
 For such applications, you’ll have to pay for the tool monthly/annually and that’s it.

 An LMS is much like an eLearning platform since both allow the users to create their content by themselves.
-Both are generally used to assist instructors and learners to accomplish the learning process in an organized manner.
+Both are generally used to assist instructors and learners in accomplishing the learning process in an organized manner.

-One of the most extensively used LMS tools for education is Blackboard.
+One of the most extensively used LMS tools for education is Blackboard (Now Anthology).
 It’s been running since 1997 and offers a variety of tools for creating, delivering, and managing course content.
 Blackboard Learn lets you grade assignments, upload files, and provide immediate feedback to apprentices.

 On the contrary, Adobe Captivate is a wonderful example of an eLearning platform because it allows you to create online courses from the ground up without having any programming skills.
 The application helps administrators and managers with all five phases of learning management, including building online courses, presenting them to learners, measuring performance metrics, encouraging learner collaboration, and reporting.